john-james-ai/DeepCTR/jbook/3_data/1_alibaba/1_alibaba_overview.md

 $$

 $F$ is the [cumulative distribution function](https://en.wikipedia.org/wiki/Cumulative_distribution_function) of the normal distribution, $Y_i$ is *ordered* data and $n$ is the sample size.

+### Categorical Data
+Reference {cite}`boriahSimilarityMeasuresCategorical2008` for a survey of categorical data similarity measures.

 ## Selection Criteria
 Using the Anderson Darling test statistic, the best subsample will be that which had the smallest distance in each variable from the distribution of the respective original variable.
 Concretely, we will select the best sample as: